 Take a bicycle ride up to the Inn at Stonecliffe and past the airport to British Landing Road, or visit Arch Rock then enjoy fall color on Leslie Avenue and Scott’s (Cave) Road to British Landing Road.
 Note: British Landing is all uphill if you try to ride it from M-185 through the middle of the island and back to town.

-We always make the 8.2-mile ride around M-185.
+We always make the 8.2-mile ride around M-185 at least once but usually twice.
 One year, we got caught in the rain and arrived back at the hotel soaking wet.
 Our Mackinac Island windbreakers did not hold up.
 But we came back smiling.

 Blazing Maples on Cadotte Avenue